Extending Fair Null-Space Projections for Continuous Attributes to Kernel Methods: Experimental Results

 \subsubsection{Results}

-Evaluations concerning fair machine learning require to consider a trade-off between predictive performance and fairness -- hence we are interested in the corresponding (approximate) pareto fronts which are visualized in \Cref{fig:exp_eval}.
-Note that each fairness measure is taken at the same time for the same model i.e. every row evaluates the same models and thus same predictions but with different fairness measures.
+Evaluations concerning fair machine learning require considering a trade-off between predictive performance and fairness -- hence we are interested in the corresponding (approximate) pareto fronts which are visualized in \Cref{fig:exp_eval}.
+Note that each fairness measure is taken at the same time for the same model i.e. every row evaluates the same models and same predictions but with different fairness measures.

 On the \textit{Crimes} dataset differences can be observed for the HGR measure where ``NN-HGR'' and ``KRR-FKL'' outperform our approach in case of strong regularization despite that this margin is interestingly much closer for the other measures and our ``SVR-FKD'' outperforms the other approaches slightly for weak regularization being more pronounced for the GDP score.